tokio-rs/website/content/blog/2023-11-23-announcing-axum-0-7-0.md

 body type so you have to extract `Request<http_body::Limited<Body>>` instead of `Request<Body>`.
 This was very subtle and the source of some confusion.

-However in axum 0.7 everything continues working as before, regardless of which middleware you add:
+In axum 0.7, everything continues working as before, regardless of which middleware you add:

 ```rust